Learn how California is leading the decarbonized energy transformation.

 Karen Herter is the founder and director of Herter Energy Research Solutions.
 Since 1995, Karen has worked with government, utilities, universities, national labs, non-profits and technology vendors to push the envelope in smart, sustainable energy production and consumption through research, technology development, and customer education.
 She holds a B.A. in Mathematics and Psychology, an M.S. in Environmental Studies and a Ph.D. in Energy and Resources.
 Her company’s work continues to set the standard for smart grid.

-He holds a master’s degree in electrical engineering from Kansas State University and an MBA from the University of Kansas.
+He has over 11 years of experience in the electric utility industry, he holds a master’s degree in electrical engineering from Kansas State University and an MBA from the University of Kansas.
 He is a registered Professional Engineer in California and Kansas.

 Agatha Kazdan is a Senior Technical Leader at EPRI with 15 years of experience in developing and managing utility and government demand-side management programs aimed at all major customer segments.
 In her current role at EPRI she manages emerging technology demonstrations and leads building-related customer program research.
 She is a graduate of Middlebury College and the Architectural Association School of Architecture.